✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Immediately Actionable (Do This Week) #

-1. Gemini 3.5 Flash adoption — Available now, 4× speed improvement, free tier generous enough for most prototyping
+Gemini 3.5 Flash adoption 4× speed improvement, free tier generous enough for most prototyping Available now

-2. Antigravity 2.0 CLI installation — Stable release, clear migration path from Gemini CLI, production-ready
+Antigravity 2.0 CLI installation Stable release, clear migration path from Gemini CLI, production-ready Production-ready

-3. AI Studio → Cloud Run workflow — One-click deploy working today, free tier for first two apps
+AI Studio → Cloud Run workflow One-click deploy working today, free tier for first two apps Working now

 Will Matter in Q3 (Watch and Prepare) #

-1. Gemini 3.5 Pro release — Promised "next month" after I/O, likely mid-to-late June; will become the reasoning-heavy fallback model
+Gemini 3.5 Pro release Promised "next month" after I/O, likely mid-to-late June Will become my reasoning-heavy fallback model

-2. WebMCP origin trial — Chrome 149 stable release expected July/August; start experimenting now, ship when stable
+WebMCP origin trial Chrome 149 stable release expected July/August Start experimenting now, ship when stable

-3. Gemini Spark broader availability — Currently limited to AI Ultra subscribers; broader rollout expected Q3
+Gemini Spark broader availability Currently limited to AI Ultra subscribers; broader rollout expected Q3 Evaluate when available

-Not For You (Skip Unless Specific Need) #
+Not For Me (Skip Unless Specific Need) #

-1. Android Halo — Android 17 system UI for agent status; only relevant if you're building Android apps with agent integration
+Android Halo Android 17 system UI for agent status Only if I'm building Android apps with agent integration

-2. Gemini for Science — Specialized offering for materials discovery, drug design, climate modeling; niche unless you're in those fields
+Gemini for Science Specialized for materials discovery, drug design, climate modeling Only if I'm in those fields

-Don't be the consultant who pivots their entire roadmap on a keynote.
-Evaluate each announcement against your actual client work and your existing stack.
+I don't pivot my entire roadmap on a keynote.
+I evaluate each announcement against my actual client work and my existing stack.
 The 9 actions in this post are the ones that survived that filter.

 The 60-Day Builder Roadmap #

-Layer these actions on top of your existing work over the next 8 weeks:
+I layer these actions on top of my existing work over the next 8 weeks:

 Month 1 (May 19 – June 19) #